 Research and Research Interests

 My research is primarily at the nexus of American politics and social psychology, examining the role of affect and emotion and how they relate to political outcomes of interest to contemporary scholars of American politics.
-My work has looked at fear and American foreign policy, and anxiety and the 2016 election.
-The first substantive chapter of my dissertation considers the role of anxiety among members of marginalized and disadvantaged subgroups.
+My dissertation considers the role of anxiety among members of marginalized and disadvantaged subgroups.
 Namely, how political anxiety among members of these groups has a unique influence on their levels of political trust and political efficacy, among other normative outcomes.
 Within the same realm as anxiety, I also have a current project on disgust and how it affects attitude formation.
 My work utilizes a mixed methods approach, employing experiments, surveys, observational studies, and other unique approaches.

 Other research interests of mine include network science and the collaboration networks formed between congressional campaigns.
-A paper under review with Janet M. Box-Steffensmeier and Benjamin W. Campbell is below.
+A paper under review with Dr. Janet M. Box-Steffensmeier and others is below.

 I Get By With a Little Help from My Friends: Leveraging Campaign Resources to Maximize Congressional Power